saraph/fucking-android/README.md

 for the highest chance of booting, remove almost everything from your runlevel

-i have only sshd enabled in my default runlevel
+i have only sshd enabled in my default runlevels